- 16.1.1 Binary Log File Position Based Replication Configuration Overview

-This section describes the setup and configuration required for a replication environment, including step-by-step instructions for creating a new replication environment.
+This section describes how to configure the different types of replication available in MySQL and includes the setup and configuration required for a replication environment, including step-by-step instructions for creating a new replication environment.
 The major components of this section are:

-For a guide to setting up two or more servers for replication, Section 16.1.1, “How to Set Up Replication”, deals with the configuration of the systems and provides methods for copying data between the master and slaves.
+For a guide to setting up two or more servers for replication using binary log file positions, Section 16.1.2, “Setting Up Binary Log File Position Based Replication”, deals with the configuration of the servers and provides methods for copying data between the source and replicas.